 THE OFFERING Issuer Backblaze, Inc. Shares of Class A common stock we are offering 6,250,000 shares.
 Underwriters' option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to 937,500 additional shares of our Class A common stock.
 Shares of Class A common stock to be outstanding immediately after this offering 6,977,371 shares (or 7,914,871 shares if the underwriters exercise their option to purchase additional shares in full).
 Shares of Class B common stock to be outstanding immediately after this offering 22,295,893 shares.
 Total shares of Class A common stock and Class B common stock to be outstanding immediately after this offering 29,273,264 shares.
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$89.5 million, or \$103.4 million if the underwriters exercise their option to purchase additional shares in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$89.5 million, or \$103.4 million if the underwriters exercise their option to purchase additional shares in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us based on the initial public offering price of \$16.00 per share.
 The principal purposes of this offering are to increase our financial flexibility and create a public market for our Class A common stock, obtain additional working capital, and facilitate our future access to the public equity markets to allow us to implement our business plan.
 We currently intend to use the net proceeds received by us from this offering for general corporate purposes, including working capital, operating expenses, and sales and marketing expenses to fund the growth of our business, research and development, and capital expenditures.
 In addition, we may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies.
 However, we have no current understandings, agreements, or commitments for any specific acquisitions at this time.
 For a more complete description of our intended use of the proceeds from this offering, see the section of this prospectus titled "Use of Proceeds."
 Voting rights Each share of our Class A common stock entitles its holder to one vote on all matters to be voted on by stockholders generally.
 Each share of our Class B common stock entitles its holder to 10 votes on all matters to be voted on by stockholders generally.